cosmos72/gomacro/README.md

 specifications as WSDL, XSD, JSON...

-Typically such specification is **NOT** written in Go, and typically external tools are needed to convert it to Go source code.
+Typically such specification is **NOT** written in Go, and typically a variety of external tools are needed to convert it to Go source code.

 Also, Go is currently lacking generics (read: C++-like templates) because of the rationale "we do not yet know how to do them right,